• Skip to main content

 • Pie Crust: Make your own crust or make it easy and buy a prepared crust.
 I find prepared crusts tend to shrink more than homemade so after unrolling it, you'll want to spread it out and flatten it using a rolling pin.

 • Prosciutto: Imported prosciutto from Italy can be pricey.
-For this recipe, use domestic which you'll find in the deli section of most grocery stores.
+For this recipe, use domestic, which you’ll find in the deli section of most grocery stores.
 Diced ham may be substituted for the prosciutto.

 • Fontina Cheese: Fontina is a lovely Italian cheese with a nutty flavor and buttery consistency that melts beautifully.